MikePodo/MikePodo/README.md

 ## I Am Currently Working On...

 - Chief Technology Officer at [Fight](https://fighttm.com) - A social media and tournament hosting platform for gamers made using MERN stack.
+- CS50 (HarvardX) - An introduction to the intellectual enterprises of computer science and the art of programming.

 ## Technologies I've Been Using Recently